 Upon completion of two consecutive three-year terms in the Senate a faculty member shall be ineligible to serve again for a period of three years.

-Faculty members serving in the Senate are to act ethically and professionallyFaculty Senators are expected to:
+Faculty members serving in the Senate are to act ethically and professionally in fulfilling Senate duties.
+Faculty Senators are expected to:

 Act with integrity, honesty, and respect toward colleagues, students, and staff.

 Uphold academic freedom and shared governance principles.

+Maintain compliance with Senate policies and procedures, including confidentiality when required by Senate proceedings.

 Avoid conflicts of interest and disclose any potential conflicts.